Lesson 1: Capture Leads with Headsup Messages

 Headsup is a powerful communication channel for both converting anonymous visitors to known leads and engaging known contacts and existing customers.
 Adding another channel to your marketing strategy can only amplify efforts and improve your results.
 Because Headsup is a new channel that’s quick and easy to setup, it’s fun to think of all the creative ways you can use it.

-If you still have questions about using Headsup, sign up for our interactive Autopilot Training 102 webinar.
+If you still have questions about using Headsup, watch our Autopilot Training 102 webinar.

 Lesson 2: Grow Your Business with Blogging